KetilBarstad/Del-2-IDR4000/README.md

 - Clone the repository: `git clone https://github.com/YourUsername/Del2.git`
 - Open `Del 2.Rproj` in RStudio
 - Open Rstudio, and load the packages: `library(tidyverse), library(lme4), and so on`
-- Open `Del2.qmd` and run the chunks in the order they appear in the
+- Open `Del2.qmd` and run the chunks in sequential order to re-produce analysis

 ## Bibliography